Angel chimes: In Sweden

 Christmas angel chimes are popularly known as "änglaspel" in Sweden.
 After World War II, Swedish-made chimes became popular in both Europe and North America.
 These brought a simpler aesthetic in brass.

-In Denmark

-They are known as "Englespil" in Denmark.

 In Asia

 More recently, angel chimes manufactured in China has come to dominate the export market.
 The design now includes spinning candles.

-United States

-Angel Chimes USA (ACUSA) distributes The Original Angel Chimes which is manufactured by their manufacturer in Turkey, Aras Metals.
-ACUSA and Aras metals purchased the Original Molds from the family who first created them in Sweden in 1948.

 In popular culture

 There are a number of songs written about angel chimes, which include Angel's song, the Christmas Chimes.
 The sheet music has been compiled at the performing arts encyclopedia of the United States Library of Congress up to the present day.
 Ringle-rey, Shoo-hey by Birgit Ridderstedt also refers to angel chimes.

-Nina Raine uses Angel Chimes in her play, Rabbit.